The Best Student Credit Cards of 2022

 Why You Should Know Your Credit Score

-Many credit card issuers provide free ways for customers to track their credit scores.
+Many credit card issuers provide ways for customers to track their credit scores (for free).
 The belief is that people who track their scores are going to be more responsible with their credit.

 Although there are many credit scores out there, the FICO credit score is the industry standard.